chenaciousD/website/content/resume.md

 **Group Product Manager** - [Juniper Square](https://www.junipersquare.com/) (2020 - 2023)

-Juniper Square is a Series C fintech startup with $100 mil+ in funding.
-It combines a CRM, investor portal and investor reporting into a unified platform for fund managers.
-I was responsible for the IR reporting product during a period of rapid scaling (5x revenue and 5x in employees).
-Initiatives that I led include our expansion into private equity and venture capital, our overall enterprise strategy and roadmap and our approach to integrations and APIs.
+> Juniper Square is a Series C fintech startup with $100 mil+ in funding.
+I was responsible for the investor relations reporting product during a period of rapid scaling (5x + revenue).
+Initiatives that I led include our expansion into PE & VC, our overall enterprise roadmap and our approach to integrations and APIs.

 **Principal** - [frog design](https://www.frog.co/) (2014 - 2019)

-frog is global design, technology and strategy consultancy.
-I collaborated with designers and technologists on digital and physical projects for Fortune 500 corporations such as Ikea, Google, AT&T, Freescale and Toyota.
-I honed skills in user research, design thinking, storytelling, customer journey mapping, quantitative research and other product/business frameworks across the product design lifecycle.
+> frog is global design, technology and strategy consultancy.
+I collaborated on multi-disciplinary teams on digital and physical design projects for Fortune 500s such as Ikea, Google, AT&T, Freescale and Toyota.
+I honed skills in user research, design thinking, storytelling, customer journey mapping, quantitative research and other business frameworks across the product lifecycle.

 **Associate** - [ADIA](https://www.adia.ae/) (2010 - 2012)

-Abu Dhabi Investment Authority is one of the largest soverign wealth funds in the world.
-As part of an initial cohort of expatriate associates to help make direct investments in the Americas, I was involved in executing $5 bil worth of JVs, acquisitions, dispositions and other asset management activities.
-I managed key relationships with Blackstone, Hines, PCCP and Tishman Speyer.
+> Abu Dhabi Investment Authority is one of the largest soverign wealth funds in the world.
+I was part of the first cohort of expatriate associates to help make direct investments in the Americas.
+I was involved in executing $5 bil worth of JVs, acquisitions, dispositions in partnership with Blackstone, Hines, PCCP, Tishman Speyer and Hines.

 **Analyst** - [MSREF](https://www.morganstanley.com/im/en-us/individual-investor/about-us/investment-teams/real-assets/private-real-estate-investing-team.html) (2008 - 2010)

-Morgan Stanley Real Estate Fund is Morgan Stanley's flagship real estate private equity fund.
-I was a mergers & acquisitions analyst based in New York.
+> Morgan Stanley Real Estate Fund is Morgan Stanley's flagship real estate private equity fund.
+I was an M&A analyst based in New York.
 Notable projects included CalPERS advisory and several equity offerings and recapitalizations during the Global Financial Crisis.

 **Other experiences** - [Bjarke Ingels Group](https://big.dk/) | [Herman Miller](https://www.hermanmiller.com/solutions/future-of-work/)